lejunXTS/CoSiNet/README.md

 ```

 # Test tracker
-You can either directly run the `test.py` file.
+You can directly run the `test.py` file.

 # Eval tracker
-You can either directly run the `eval.py` file.
+You can directly run the `eval.py` file.

 # Training